 Leadership Alabama is a statewide nonprofit organization that brings together each fall a class of 60-65 participants for four two-and-a-half day retreats in a nine-month period.
 The program objective is to present a series of issues-oriented forums based on the belief that knowledge is a key element and prime motivator of leadership.
 Class members visit communities across the state, and as they seek a mutual understanding of the state’s problems and priorities, they also seek to invent vital solutions to the challenges that define the future of Alabama.

 Educational programs present the many social, economic and governmental complexities associated with issues to stimulate inquiry, analysis and avenues for involvement.
 Some of the current issues challenging our state are:

 - Politics and Government

-- Quality of Life
+- Quality Education

-As a non-partisan organization we measure our progress by the efforts of our individual members – qualified candidates who offer themselves for public office on the local, regional and state level; tireless visionary individuals who lead an initiative to a successful end despite numerous setbacks; volunteers who have a sincere concern about the future of Alabama and a personal commitment to help shape that future.
+As a non-partisan organization, we measure our progress by the efforts of our individual members – qualified candidates who offer themselves for public office on the local, regional and state level; tireless visionary individuals who lead an initiative to a successful end despite numerous setbacks; and, volunteers who have a sincere concern about the future of Alabama and a personal commitment to help shape that future.